omer-kose/SDF-Ray-Marcher/README.md

 Ömer Köse - Gökcan Demiralp

 # Compile and Run
--Just by running the Makefile by using the regular "make" command the files compile
+- Just by running the Makefile by using the regular "make" command the files compile

--After that, the executable can be run with the usual "./main" command
+- After that, the executable can be run with the usual "./main" command

 # Change the Scene
--Then the hard-coded scene which is specified in the main.cpp file will be executed
+- Then the hard-coded scene which is specified in the main.cpp file will be executed

--At the line "318" in "main.cpp" the scene can be changed
+- At the line "318" in "main.cpp" the scene can be changed

--for example "scene = terrainScene;" can be changed to "scene = buildingScene;"
+- for example "scene = terrainScene;" can be changed to "scene = buildingScene;"

 # Controls
--The camera can be moved inside the scene by using the "WASD" keys
+- The camera can be moved inside the scene by using the "WASD" keys

--While pressing the Left-Mouse-Button the viewing-angle/perspective can be changed by moving the mouse
+- While pressing the Left-Mouse-Button the viewing-angle/perspective can be changed by moving the mouse

--You can go up by clicking the "SPACE bar" or go down with the "CTRL" key
+- You can go up by clicking the "SPACE bar" or go down with the "CTRL" key

--The program can be terminated with the ESC key
+- The program can be terminated with the ESC key

+# TODO
+- Add a ImGUI drop down menu to select the scene as selecting the scene by changing the code is not a good idea.